President, Kendall Square Association

 C.A.
 Webb is the President of the Kendall Square Association in Cambridge.

-C.A.
-Webb is Co-Founder and Partner at a disruptive new technology venture capital firm called _Underscore.VC.
+Previously, C.A. was a Co-Founder and former Partner at a disruptive new technology venture capital firm called _Underscore.VC.

 C.A. has spent her career building ground-up products, programs and brands at emerging companies.
 She began her career as a brand manager for Fast Company, working closely with magazine co-founders Bill Taylor and Alan Webber prior to Bertelsmann’s $350 million acquisition.
 She built entrepreneurial development programs at Boston Collegiate Charter School and Trinity Boston Foundation prior to earning her MBA.